miguelsanchezvelo/AmazonFBA_AI_Agent/README.md

 provide a CSV file containing an `asin` column via the `--csv` option.
-The script fetches pricing, rating, review count, and best seller rank using SerpAPI, assigns a simple score (HIGH/MEDIUM/LOW) based on rating and review count, then saves the results to `data/market_analysis_results.csv`. main
+The script fetches pricing, rating, review count, and best seller rank using SerpAPI, assigns a simple score (HIGH/MEDIUM/LOW) based on rating and review count, then saves the results to `data/market_analysis_results.csv`.

 ```bash
 python market_analysis.py
 ```